-Mardi Gras Craft Ideas to Rock Your Next Party!
+10 Mardi Gras Craft Ideas to Bring the “Big Easy” Home!

-Looking to throw a special Mardi Gras themed party?
-Let’s face it, New Orleans is the original party time city, so you’re sure to have a host of ideas that will fit the occasion.
+Looking for unique Mardi Gras craft and decor ideas?
+Let’s face it, New Orleans is the original party time city, so you won’t lack for ideas – if anything, you’ll have an embarrassment of riches.
 If you’ve never taken part in this big deal annual festivity but wanted to, well now you can have the next best thing!

 As for me, I have always wanted to attend Mardi Gras. but the closest I came to was Bastille Day (July 14) which was fun too…I got some cool parade souvenirs from that Bastille Day parade including – yup – the classic bead strands.